chiselstrike/docs.chiselstrike.com/tutorials/getting-started/step-01.md

+---
+description: Learn how to create a project workspace to contain your code and configuration using create-chiselstrike-app.
+keywords: [ChiselStrike, documentation, tutorial, create-chiselstrike-app]
+---

 # Step 1: Create a project workspace

 Open a shell.
 Check the version of node to ensure that you're using at least